Gimlet Media: Mogul

 Mogul is produced by Gimlet in collaboration with Loud Speakers Network and premiered on Spotify on April 27, 2017, with a general release via other channels on June 16, 2017.
 The series is a six-episode documentary podcast that tells the story of Violator's Chris Lighty and his career as a music executive.
 The last episode of season 1 was on September 28, 2017 and at age 53 on December 20, 2017, host Reggie Ossé passed away."

-A second season of Mogul exploring the growth of Southern Hip-Hop premiered on September 18, 2019, with new host Brandon Jenkins.
+A second season of Mogul exploring the growth of Southern hip hop premiered on September 18, 2019, with new host Brandon Jenkins.

 Uncivil

 Hosted by journalists Jack Hitt and Chenjerai Kumanyika, Uncivil confronts the official version of the Civil War with previously-untold stories about covert operations, corruption, resistance, mutiny, counterfeiting, and more, looking to trace their effect to the modern political climate.
 The show debuted on October 4, 2017.

 Uncivil's premiere episode "The Raid" won a 2017 Peabody Award for News, Radio, Podcast, and Public Service Programming.
-This is the first Peabody award for Gimlet Media.
+This was the first Peabody award for Gimlet Media.